-The new documentary, “The Eye Has to Travel,” takes us into the world of the great fashion editor Diana Vreeland, who started life as an ugly duckling (dismissed by her mother in favor of her pretty sister), but who used her eccentric looks and personality to become one of the top figures in her profession.
+The 2012 documentary, “The Eye Has to Travel,” takes us into the world of the great fashion editor Diana Vreeland, who started life as an ugly duckling (dismissed by her mother in favor of her pretty sister), but who used her eccentric looks and personality to become one of the top figures in her profession.

 Working with her co-directors Bert-Jorgen Perlmutt and Frederic Tcheng, Vreeland has produced a film of considerable beauty and intelligence and humor that would probably thrill its subject.